![]() | ![]() | ![]() | ![]() | ![]() |

 Artist's Statement

-As a diasporic Puerto Rican-Mexican American artist, my work explores the intricate relationships between identity, matriarchy, ancestral memory, and the resilience of women.
-Through bold color, surreal natural elements, and expressive portraiture, I depict women as cultural caretakers, storytellers, and pillars of strength—examining both the burdens they carry and the wisdom they pass down.
-My paintings intertwine the personal and the collective, often reflecting on my own lineage, upbringing, and the intergenerational experiences of Latina women.
+As a diasporic Puerto Rican and Mexican American artist, my work explores the relationships between identity, matriarchy, ancestral memory, and the resilience of women.
+Through bold color, surreal natural elements, and expressive portraiture, I depict women as cultural caretakers, storytellers, and pillars of strength, while also examining the burdens they carry and the wisdom they pass down.
+My paintings move between the personal and the collective, often reflecting my own lineage, upbringing, and the shared experiences of Latina women.

-I am particularly drawn to the role of women as preservers of heritage, a theme that manifests in my recurring depictions of mothers, grandmothers, sisters, and ancestral figures.
-My work often features landscapes that serve as cultural markers—the Sonoran Desert, reflecting my Mexican American heritage and upbringing in the Southwest, and the lush rainforests of Puerto Rico, honoring my maternal lineage.
-By embedding these natural elements into my work, I explore the interconnection between land, memory, and identity, drawing parallels between human resilience and the ecosystems that sustain us.
+I am especially drawn to the role of women as preservers of heritage, a theme that appears through recurring images of mothers, grandmothers, sisters, and ancestral figures.
+My work often includes landscapes that act as cultural markers.
+The Sonoran Desert reflects my Mexican American upbringing in the Southwest, while the lush rainforests of Puerto Rico honor my maternal lineage.
+By bringing these environments into my work, I explore the connection between land, memory, and identity, and the parallels between human resilience and the ecosystems that sustain us.

-Themes of matriarchy, cultural storytelling, and intergenerational strength are central to my practice.
-Pieces like The Mother Tree and Madre Tierra reimagine motherhood, community, and the unseen networks that bind women together, while works like Trenza Ancestral and She Who Sits on the Internal Throne reflect on generational trauma, personal healing, and the weight of familial expectations—especially those placed on firstborn daughters in Latine households.
-My art serves as a space to reflect on the complexity of these relationships, acknowledging both the struggles and the love that shape them.
+Themes of matriarchy, cultural storytelling, and intergenerational strength remain central to my practice.
+Pieces like The Mother Tree and Madre Tierra reimagine motherhood, community, and the unseen networks that connect women.
+Works like Trenza Ancestral and She Who Sits on the Internal Throne reflect on generational trauma, personal healing, and the weight of familial expectations, especially those placed on firstborn daughters in Latine households.
+My work creates space to hold both the challenges and the care that exist within these relationships.

-While my primary mediums are oil and acrylic, I have begun incorporating fiber arts into my work as a way of honoring textile traditions historically tied to women’s labor and storytelling.
-Influenced by the embroidery techniques my great-grandmother once taught me, as well as Mexican and Puerto Rican textile practices, I am exploring how thread, lace, and fabric can serve as both physical and symbolic ties to lineage.
-This growing integration of fiber arts is an extension of my commitment to preserving ancestral traditions through contemporary painting.
+While I primarily work in oil and acrylic, I have begun incorporating fiber elements as a way to honor textile traditions connected to women’s labor and storytelling.
+Influenced by embroidery techniques my great grandmother taught me, along with Mexican and Puerto Rican textile practices, I am exploring how thread, lace, and fabric can act as both physical and symbolic ties to lineage.
+This growing integration of fiber is an extension of my interest in carrying ancestral traditions into a contemporary context.

-As my work continues to evolve, I seek to highlight the stories of other women and their family matriarchs, expanding my ongoing project, The Matriarch Series, which will incorporate portraiture, oral histories, and shared heirlooms.
-Through my art, I invite viewers to reflect on their own relationships with the women in their lives—the lessons passed down, the struggles endured, and the strength that persists across generations.
+As my work continues to evolve, I aim to center the stories of other women and their family matriarchs through The Matriarch Series, an ongoing project that brings together portraiture, oral histories, and shared heirlooms.
+Through this work, I invite viewers to reflect on their own relationships with the women in their lives, the lessons passed down, the struggles endured, and the strength that continues across generations.